ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 It is not yet accessible because we are not using it in any API.

 ### Protect the API with OAuth - Third Party
 Let's protect, the FakeMagento version 5.0.0 API.
-Click on Develop, and select the FakeMagento-5.0.0 API.
+Click on Develop and select the FakeMagento-5.0.0 API.
-Click on Security Definitions, and click on Add button.
+Click on Security Definitions and click on Add button.
 Enter:
 > Name: AppId Third Party Authorization
 <BR>Description: Using App ID third party OAuth provider for Authorization grant
 <BR>Select OAuth2
-<BR>Select AppID for the OAuth Provider
+<BR>Select  AppId for the OAuth Provider
-<BR>Select Access code for the FLow
+<BR>Select Access code for the Flow

 ![OAuth Access Code API protection Security Definition](./images/third-party-access-secure-API-sec-def.png)

 Click Save button.

-In the Security section, select AppId Third Party Authorization, and the two scope details and openid, then click Save button.
+In the Security section, select AppId Third Party Authorization and the two scope details and openid, then click Save button.

 ![OAuth Access Code API protection Security](./images/third-party-access-secure-API-sec.png)

 ### Synchronize the client credentials from AppId into API Connect Application definition
-What we do here is get the API keys defined in App ID for the application and then use the CLI to add this set of credentials to the MyMobileApplcation.
+What we do here is get the API keys defined in App ID for the application and then use the CLI to add this set of credentials to the MyMobileApp application.
 The only way to do this is using the CLI or the REST API.
-As said previously, an alternative would have beenn to update the credentials from API Connect to AppId with the AppId API.
+As said previously, an alternative would have been to update the credentials from API Connect to AppId with the AppId API.

 * Log to the manager
 ```